 As a virtual assistant, you can have a huge impact on fellow business owners.
 You can take tasks off their plate so they can focus on other work.
 Typically, this is work you can do on your own time, which makes it super flexible, especially if you’re still teaching.

-Plus, there are so many skills you can offer!
+Plus, there are so many different ways to make money as a VA.
+There’s literally something for everyone.
 (Seriously!
-Here’s a list of 150 skills you can offer…)
+Here’s a list of 275 skills you can offer…)

 Why Becoming a Virtual Assistant Is a Good Side Hustle for Teachers